January 26, 2021

-Components of a Vector
+Components of a 3D Vector

 Calculate the components of the vectors that can be drawn in the triangle with vertices and .

 Magnitude or Length of a Vector

+Magnitude is the key element of a vector and a vector without magnitude is just a direction with no power.
+The magnitude of a vector is the length of the line segment that defines it.
 The magnitude of a vector is always represented by a positive number and only the zero vector has a magnitude of zero.

 Calculation of the Magnitude to Know Its Components